-The Surgical Residency Training program was last reviewed by the Residency Review Committee for General Surgery of the Accreditation Council for Graduate Medical education in 2005.
-The program was awarded continued full accreditation and will next be reviewed in 2010.
-The last ten years, the program has achieved a 100% first attempt pass rate on the American Board of Surgery Qualifying and Certifying examinations.
+The Surgical Residency Training program was last reviewed by the Residency Review Committee for General Surgery of the Accreditation Council for Graduate Medical education in 2010 and full accreditation was continued.
 The operative case log of residents completing the program is greater than 1300.
-Sixty percent of these residents pursue additional fellowship training.
+Seventy-one percent of these residents pursue additional fellowship training.